-Sydney Eisteddfod is delighted to continue this special 'Dance Championship' competition between selected place-getters from the identified group events of 5-30 dancers & 10-30 dancers.
+Sydney Eisteddfod is delighted to continue this special 'Dance Championship' competition between selected entrants from the identified group events of 5-30 dancers & 10-30 dancers.
 These dance groups MAY BE INVITED TO PERFORM for a total prize value exceeding $20,000.

-	Dancers to be substantially the same as performed in the heats, including presenting the same choreograph as was chosen to perform in this Championship, but other bonafide dancers, who may have been unavailable earlier through illness or misadventure, may be included.
+Dancers to be substantially the same as performed in the heats, including presenting the same choreography as was chosen to perform in this Championship, but other bonafide dancers, who may have been unavailable earlier through illness or misadventure, may be included.
 In which case details must be submitted to the Sydney Eisteddfod Office in writing at least two weeks before the event is held and the decision of Sydney Eisteddfod is final.

 Academies/Schools that qualify more than once for this championship will be requested to put their 'preferred group' forward to compete against others.

 The invited groups are required to purchase a set number of tickets.
 Information given when invitation issued.